-An estimated 10-20 percent of hospital patients with critical illness require prolonged medical care after acute care hospitalization.
-They might be on a ventilator or have other needs like ongoing dialysis or wound care that require more specialized physician care than a skilled nursing facility (SNF) provides.
-LTACHs have grown significantly over the last 25 years in response to a growing patient population.
-Some are free-standing facilities; others occupy wings or sections of acute care hospitals.
+Patients at these facilities may be on a ventilator or have other needs like ongoing dialysis or wound care that require more specialized physician care than a skilled nursing facility (SNF) provides.

 Here are a few examples of telemedicine’s potential in the LTACH setting.

-- Specialists when needed.
-Depending on the patient mix at an LTACH on any given day, telemedicine specialists in cardiology, nephrology, neurology and pulmonary care can be immediately available.
+- Specialists Access: Depending on the patients at an LTACH, TeleSpecialists in cardiology, nephrology, neurology and even pulmonology telemedicine, can be available in an instant.

 - Night Shift Coverage: With a telemedicine team providing comprehensive coverage of night calls, code management and admission, an LTACH can let its physicians recharge and revitalize, knowing the patients have high quality care at night.

 - Patient Rounds: Other than routine daily rounds, physicians are also needed at an LTACH to perform rounds—that is, rounds to identify any decline among patients.
 Our TeleHospitalists and TeleNocturnists perform rounds to support onsite physicians or nursing staff.

 Using telehealth and nursing, a physician can consult with a patient in a few minutes of receiving request.
 Our consistent response times are another reason telemedicine is working at Long-Term Acute Care Hospitals.
 Our telehealth programs have grown so much over the last year—among critical access hospitals and at LTACH.